 The extreme viewpoints about dyslexia are what make it so difficult for parents to know how to best help their child.
-On the one side of the debate there is the group which believe dyslexia is a condition that cannot be cured, but endured and on the other extreme there are those who say diagnoses of dyslexia are a complete waste of time.
+On the one side of the debate there is the group that believes dyslexia is a condition that cannot be cured, but endured and on the other extreme there are those who say diagnoses of dyslexia are a complete waste of time.

 The British Dyslexia Association (BDA) states that dyslexia “is likely to be present at birth and to be life-long in its effects.”
 The association and many others like it recommend taking a dyslexia test — at a cost — and provide advice about how to cope with dyslexia and gain access to the special study allowances and benefits available for diagnosed dyslexics.

-Professor Julian Elliott, from Durham University in the United Kingdom and Professor Elena Grigorenko from Yale University in the United States of America take the opposing view — that diagnosis of dyslexia adds little value.
+Professor Julian Elliott, from Durham University in the United Kingdom and Professor Elena Grigorenko from Yale University in the United States of America take the opposing view — that diagnoses of dyslexia add little value.
 In their book, The Dyslexia Debate, they write: “Parents are being misled by claims that such dyslexia assessments are scientifically rigorous, and that a diagnosis will point to more effective forms of treatment.”
-Elliott raises concerns about the ever increasing number of people who are diagnosed dyslexic.
+Elliott raises concerns about the ever-increasing number of people who are diagnosed with dyslexia.
 Dyslexia, according to Elliot, is a term which, “confuses, rather than clarifies, and should be discontinued.”

 The science of neuroplasticity brings hope

-Using brain imaging scans, neuroscientist John D. E. Gabrieli at the Massachusetts Institute of Technology have found that there was no difference between the way poor readers with or without dyslexia think while reading.
+Using brain imaging scans, neuroscientist John D. E. Gabrieli at the Massachusetts Institute of Technology has found that there is no difference between the way poor readers with or without dyslexia think while reading.